orbi8r/iss-a3/README.md

-# iss-a3
+# Video Frame Explorer

 Assignment 3, Intro to Software Systems - IIIT Hyderabad

 ## Project Overview
-This application extracts frames from a video and displays them as a slideshow with navigation controls.
+This application extracts frames from a video and displays them as a slideshow with an intuitive, office-themed interface.
 Key features include:

 - Frame-by-frame video extraction
-- Interactive slider for navigating through frames
+- Modern UI with expandable side panels
+- Rounded video display with dynamic island-style controls
 - Keyboard and scroll wheel navigation
 - Animated loading screen with progress tracking
 - Responsive design that works on displays from standard to 8K resolution